-- A student who graduated from an Arizona high school, but is not otherwise eligible for resident tuition status will be eligible for a non-resident undergraduate tuition rate of 150% of undergraduate resident tuition, if the following conditions are met:
+- An undergraduate non-resident student who graduated from an Arizona high school, but is not otherwise eligible for resident tuition status will be eligible for a non-resident undergraduate tuition rate of 150% of undergraduate resident tuition, if the following conditions are met:

-- The student has attended high school in Arizona for a minimum of three years while physically present in Arizona and graduated from an Arizona high school (or attained the equivalent while physically present in Arizona for a minimum of three years), and
+- The student has attended high school in Arizona for a minimum of three years while physically present in Arizona and graduated from an Arizona high school (or attained the equivalent while physically present in Arizona for a minimum of three years)

-- The non-resident rate for Arizona high school graduates would apply to tuition for undergraduate students.
-This rate does not apply to differential tuition, or tuition for on-line, accelerated or distributed programs.
+- This tuition rate applies to undergraduate students, and does not apply to differential tuition, or tuition for on-line, accelerated or distributed programs.

 - “High School” is defined as grades 9-12.
 Completion of the 9th grade while physically present in Arizona, whether at an Arizona middle school or high school or equivalent, will count toward the Arizona high school attendance requirement.
 The three years of Arizona high school attendance do not need to be consecutive.

-- A student who meets the requirements of this policy will be eligible for the non-resident undergraduate rate regardless of when the student graduated from an Arizona high school.
+- A student who meets the requirements of this policy will be eligible for this tuition rate regardless of when the student graduated from an Arizona high school.

-NAU procedure to apply for special 150% of Undergraduate resident tuition rate
+NAU Procedure to Apply for 150% of Undergraduate Resident Tuition Rate

-- Complete and submit the Arizona High School Graduate 150% Tuition Application (see below).
-If you have not completed the Verification of Lawful Presence (a.k.a.
-Prop 300) process, attach documentation to satisfy that requirement.
+- Complete and submit the Non-Resident Arizona High School Graduate Reduced Tuition Rate Application (see below).

 - Submit copies of your Arizona high school transcript(s) or Arizona General Education Certificate unless you have already submitted them when you were admitted.
 If your high school transcripts do not show that you were present in Arizona for at least 3 years, you will need to submit documentation supporting your claim of Arizona domicile during that time period.

-You must couple twelve months of physical presence in Arizona with financial independence and objective evidence of intent to make Arizona your permanent home.
+financial independence, and objective evidence of intent to make Arizona the